BriKprojects/card-game-crazy8s/README.md

 ## Known Gaps & Next Steps

 1. **More seats:** The in-memory engine and UI currently cap at 2 players.
-To support up to 4 you’d extend `CrazyEights.players`, relax the `len(self.players) >= 2` checks, and update layouts to show extra opponents.
+To support up to 4 you’d extend `CrazyEights.players`,`len(self.players) >= 2` checks, and update layouts to show extra opponents.
 2. **Authentication:** Right now “sign in” is just typing a name.
 Adding password or OAuth-backed sessions would be preferable for a real app.
+3. ***Infrastructure:** Scalable and production-ready infra is missing
+4. ****Visuals:** Self-explanatory, a lot can be improved!
+Animations, log out-options, tracking of matches etc.

 ---
-.